Great garlicky greens.

 Broccoli rabe, or rapini, is a nourishing, slightly bitter green cruciferous vegetable.
 Broccoli rabe is well known in Italian cuisine.

 Though not as common as broccoli or even kale, rapini deserves to be part of your green vegetable rotation.
-Broccoli rabe is easy to prepare, makes a bright addition to the dinner table, and goes well with almost many pasta dishes or Italian main courses.
+This broccoli rabe recipe is easy to prepare, makes a bright addition to the dinner table, and goes well with almost many pasta dishes or Italian main courses.

 This recipe combines sautéed broccoli rabe with good amounts of olive oil, garlic, and red pepper flakes.
 The result, while simple, is just about perfect.

-Some people are put off by the natural bitterness of rapini.
+Some people love it, but others are put off by the natural bitterness of rapini.
 The sharpness can taste overwhelming if not prepared the right way.
-Luckily, there is an easy way to cut the bitterness so the flavor tastes more rounded.
+Luckily, there is an easy way to cut the bitterness of broccoli rabe so the flavor tastes more rounded.
+You’ll also need to know how to cook broccoli rabe to make it soft and flavorful.
+This is a two-step process.

-To remove some of the bitterness from broccoli rabe, blanch it in well-salted, boiling water.
+- Blanch the broccoli rabe in well-salted, boiling water.
 You only need to blanch the rapini for about 30 seconds to one minute.
 The broccoli rabe softens and wilts, as the salt counters the bitterness, making a milder overall flavor.

-After the rabe is wilted, drain it and transfer it right into the still with the olive oil to start sautéing it with the garlic.
+- After the rapini is wilted, drain and transfer it right into the skillet with the olive oil and sauté it with the garlic.

 Garlicky Broccoli Rabe Recipe Steps